Radical Poetry Reading with Edwin Torres

 1 p.m.
 Eastern / 10 a.m.
 Pacific

 Edwin Torres curates the 69th Radical Poetry Reading featuring poetry read by Will Alexander, Martín Bakero, Lara Mimosa Montes, and Alex Tatarsky.

 In this talk

-Edwin Torres’s books of poetry include, XoeteoX: the infinite word object (Wave Books), Ameriscopia (University of Arizona Press), The PoPedology of an Ambient Language (Atelos Books) and forthcoming from Doublecross Press, The Animal’s Perception of Earth.
+Poet Edwin Torres is author of many books, including XoeteoX: the infinite word object (Wave Books), Ameriscopia (University of Arizona Press), The PoPedology of an Ambient Language (Atelos Books), and The Animal’s Perception of Earth (Doublecross Press).
 He is editor of the inter-genre anthology, The Body In Language (Counterpath Press) and has taught and performed his multi-disciplinary bodylingo poetics worldwide.
 Anthologies include, Fractured Ecologies, Who Will Speak For America, American Poets In The 21st Century: Poetics Of Social Engagement, Postmodern American Poetry Vol. 2, and Aloud: Voices From The Nuyorican Poets Café.

 Poet, novelist, playwright, aphorist, essayist, philosopher, visual artist, and pianist Will Alexander has produced 30 collections in the above mentioned genres.
 Both a Whiting Fellow and a California Arts Council Fellow, he has been recipient of an Oakland PEN Award, an American Book Award, and winner of the 2016 Jackson Prize for Poetry.